905timur/FileCorruptor/README.md

 4. That's it, the files in the target directory are now destroyed.

+### Changelog:

-# Changelog:
+# v1.1.0

-- v0.4 > v0.5 Changed chunk size to avoid memory leaks.
+- Changed chunk size to avoid memory leaks.